AsterYujano/Access-Control-Lists/README.md

 ```

 It is possible to add "eq [protocol]" to specify which one to permit/deny.
+Add [eq www] to the end of the access list will only allowed or denied the HTTP protocol. [eq 80] means the same.
+Remember, the port 80 is the official one for the FTP -> HTTP.

 In an extended list, provide the source and the destination.
 The destination is the last one to be written.
 Put IP in the protocol place acts as list all the different protocols.